goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     False

-Only Martin as the editor has createIssue priveleges.
+Only Martin as the editor has createIssue privileges.

     >>> martin_policy.checkPermission(createIssue.id, concordTimes)
     True